-- (a) Designated AME should maintain records with details of medical examinations and assessments performed for the issue, revalidation or renewal of medical certificates and their results, for a minimum period of ten (10) years after the last examination date; and - (1) Keep all medical records in a way that ensures that medical confidentiality is respected at all times. - (2) Records shall be stored in a manner that ensures protection from damage, alteration and theft. - (3) The record-keeping system should ensure that all records are accessible whenever needed within a reasonable time. - (4) These records should be organized in a way that ensures traceability and available throughout the required retention period.
+- (b) Designated AME shall maintain records with details of medical examinations and assessments performed for the issue, revalidation or renewal of medical certificates and their results, for a minimum period of ten (10) years after the last examination date; and - (1) Keep all medical records in a way that ensures that medical confidentiality is always respected. - (2) Records shall be stored in a manner that ensures protection from damage, alteration, and theft. - (3) The record-keeping system shall ensure that all records are accessible whenever needed within a reasonable time. - (b) These records should be organized in a way that ensures traceability and available throughout the required retention period. - (c) Computer filed records shall be backed-up daily and stored in a different physical location or within the icloud.